junxit/us-congress-bills-111/bill.md

 ## § 1.
 Iron working training program for native americans

-- **(a)** *In General* To the extent funds are made available for this purpose, the Secretary of the Interior, acting through the Bureau of Indian Affairs, shall annually provide a grant to an eligible entity to provide an iron working training program for members of federally recognized Indian tribes.
+- **(a)** *In General* To the extent funds are made available for this purpose, the Secretary of the Interior, acting through the Bureau of Indian Affairs, shall annually provide a grant to an eligible entity provide grants to federally recognized Indian tribes (as defined in section 4 of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
+450b)), tribal colleges and universities, and other eligible entities to provide an iron working training program for members of federally recognized Indian tribes.
 An eligible entity that receives a grant under this section shall provide a program that meets the requirements of subsection (b) and may require such other criteria of the program and participants of the program as the eligible entity considers appropriate to further the goals of the program.
 - **(b)** *Requirements* A program funded by a grant under this section shall—
   - **(1)** provide specialized training in iron working skills to adult members of federally recognized Indian tribes;
   - **(2)** provide classroom and on-the-job training; and